-To partially retrieve a video asset using offsets
+To retrieve a sequence of a video file

-- 1. From the Miria User Interface left pane, select an archive. - The right-hand Explorer displays its contents. - 2.
-From the left pane, select the destination platform (i.e., the place where you want to retrieve the files).
+1. From the Miria User Interface left pane, select an archive.

+The right-hand Explorer displays its contents.

+- 2. From the left pane, select the destination platform (i.e., the place where you want to retrieve the files).
 Either: - The platform or platform pool for a network destination.

-- The My file system option for the local workstation. - The Resource Explorer displays the destination platform contents. - 3.
-From the right-hand Explorer, right-click the video file to be retrieved, then select Instances.
-The Instances window opens. - 4.
-Select the instance to be retrieved and click Retrieve partial file. - 5.
-Browse to the directory into which you want to place your retrieved file. - 6.
-Set the Start and End time to select the time sequence that you want to retrieve. - 7.
-Select the Same as input check box to make the Start timecode of the retrieved file the same as the Start timecode of the original, archived file.
+• The My file system option for the local workstation.

+The Resource Explorer displays the destination platform contents.

+3. From the right-hand Explorer, right-click the video file to retrieve, then select Instances.

+The Instances window opens.

+- 4. Select the instance to retrieve and click Retrieve partial file. - 5.
+Set the Start and End times to select the time sequence to retrieve. - 6.
+Select the Same as input check box if you want the Start timecode of the retrieved file to be the same as the Start timecode of the original archived file.